peter-indeelabs/AWS-openfoam/README.md

 # Step 2: Create OpenFOAM Docker Image
-This step shows how to create development environment to containizing CFD application

-(A development environment is a place in AWS Cloud9 where you store your project's files and where you run the tools to develop your applications.)
+This step shows how to create development environment to containizing CFD application (A development environment is a place in AWS Cloud9 where you store your project's files and where you run the tools to develop your applications.)

+## Step 1a: Create AWS Cloud9 Environment

+create new environment named "peter-dev-machine"

+## Step 2b: Create Docker

 Docker is set of tools that make running, building and managing software containers much easier than it otherwise might be.